Hays Press-Enterprise Lecture

 PLEASE JOIN US FOR THE

-FIFTY-FIFTH HAYS PRESS-ENTERPRISE LECTURE
+FIFTY-SIXTH HAYS PRESS-ENTERPRISE LECTURE

-Presented by Michael Barbaro
+Presented by Ari Shapiro

-The 55th Hays Press-Enterprise Lecture at UC Riverside continues the tradition of bringing some of the most well-known journalists in the country to the UC Riverside campus.
-This year’s lecturer is Michael Barbaro, political journalist with The New York Times and host of the popular podcast, “The Daily.”
+The 56th Hays Press-Enterprise Lecture at UC Riverside continues the tradition of bringing some of the most well-known journalists in the country to the UC Riverside campus.
+Ari Shapiro is an award-winning anchor of NPR's “All Things Considered” one of the most listened-to radio news programs in the United States, as well as a host of NPR’s daily afternoon news podcast, “Consider This.”

 Event Information:

-Reception: 5:00 - 5:45 p.m. at The Barn
+Reception: 5:00 - 5:45 p.m. at

-Lecture: 6:00 - 7:30 p.m. at University Theatre
+Lecture: 6:00 - 7:30 p.m. at

 900 University Avenue